keeeal/keeeal.github.io/_posts/2020-08-08-an-evolutionary-strategy-for-sequential-exploration.md

 ![chicken-wings](/img/proavis-000.gif)
 ###### Figure 1: A chicken with big dreams.

 Chicken Wings was made for a research project and one day it will be sent to a cohort of research participants.
-Before this happens, it is important to make sure tht the game is playable and consistent.
+Before this happens, it is important to make sure the game is playable and consistent.
 So, to do this, my friend asked a few people including myself to play test his game and quantify the difficulty.
 I gave it a few goes but I wasn't much help.
 Let's just say video games aren't my thing.
 If I was going to help in any meaningful way I would have to automate the game testing process.
 So I made an evolutionary algorithm to play Chicken Wings.
 Here is how it works.

 ## The Algorithm